 Storage and management of personal information

 I keep paper records of my clients’ contact details and signed contracts in a locked cabinet in my home.
 I separately keep pseudonymised paper records of my clients’ personal details and therapeutic notes in a locked cabinet in my home.
 I keep a master list of client names/pseudonyms and basic contact details (phone numbers and email addresses) in an excel spreadsheet on my laptop which is password protected and only used by me.
-If you see me in Exeter I will transport your therapeutic notes with me to Exeter, until the end of the day when they will be returned to the locked cabinet at my home.
+If you see me at my therapy room I will transport your therapeutic notes there with me, until the end of the day when they will be returned to the locked cabinet at my home.

 Visitors to my website